dahlke/terrasnek/CONTRIBUTING.md

 #### Getting Secrets

-There are example secrets files at `test/secrets/secrets.example.sh`.
-I (@eklhad) like to use the 1password CLI to populate mine like the below.
+There is an example secret files at `test/secrets/secrets.example.sh`.
+You can view that and manually plug in the values that they need.
+I (@eklhad) like to use the [1password CLI](https://1password.com/downloads/command-line/) to populate mine like below.

 ```bash
 source test/secrets/secrets.op.sh